spring-cloud/spring-cloud-stream/roadmap.md

 - [x] Support for pubsub as "primary" input/output (in addition to the existing queue semantics)

-- [ ] Endpoint "/messages" for module configuration metadata ("/bus" is taken by Spring Cloud)
+- [x] Endpoint "/channels" for module configuration metadata ("/bus" is taken by Spring Cloud)

+- [ ] Discover channel names through Spring Cloud service discovery (via "/channels" endpoint on remote components)

+- [ ] Optional validation of application as XD module

 - [ ] Support for more than one `MessageBus` (e.g. local and redis) in the same app